Looking back on 30 years of the Sakharov Prize

 In 1998, MEPS awarded self-proclaimed President Ibrahim Rugova, a Kosovar Albanian peace activist who disbelieved for a long time that among its members a group – the UCK guerrilla- prepared to achieve independence by arms.

-A year later, NATO intervened with an offensive against Serbia to stop the repression in the province, and Rugova held a last bitter meeting with Serbian President Slobodan Milosevic in April 1999, when the bombings began.
+A year later, NATO intervened with an offensive against Serbia to stop the repression in the province, and Rugova held a last bitter meeting with Serbian President Slobodan Milosevic in April 1999, when the bombings had already began.

 “Rugova chose the path of nonviolence and negotiation in search of a political solution that guarantees the basic freedoms for the people of Kosovo,” then-President of the EP José María Gil-Robles said as he gave him the award on 16 December, 1998.

-Years before the first Sakharov went to Nelson Mandela, a man who, despite his 27 years in prison, always silenced the voices of vengeance and violence.
+Ten years before the first Sakharov went to Nelson Mandela, a man who, despite his 27 years in prison, always silenced the voices of vengeance and violence.

-Mandela negotiated a peaceful transition after apartheid and sought harmony between the majority black population and the white minority when he was elected president of the country in 1994.
+Mandela negotiated a peaceful transition after 'apartheid' and sought harmony between the majority black population and the white minority when he was elected president of the country in 1994.

 The Sakharov has highlighted many opposition political figures such as Mandela and Rugova, Alexander Dubcek (1989), the “father” of East Timor’s independence, Xanana Gusmao (1999), Cuban Oswaldo Payá (2002) and Belarusian Alexandr Milínkevich (2006).

 This year, opposition to Nicolas Maduro’s government in Venezuela is among the finalists shortlisted for the prize, as several of its members are imprisoned.

 By Julia R. Arévalo